richardschattner/projects/README.md

 The methods used are not particularly related to another.

 #### VAE
-In this Notebook, I implemented a VAE trained on the FashionMNIST dataset.
+In this Notebook, VAE.ipynb , I implemented a VAE trained on the FashionMNIST dataset.
 The network is able to recreate the input image quite well, albeit at the loss of some details.
 This notebook includes a short discussion on the balance of the KLD term and the reconstruction term of the VAE's loss function.
 I obtained a good balance between the two through loss-terms, through experimentation.